figma-webhooks-events

 Issue Cause Solution

-Invalid signature Wrong secret Verify webhook secret
+Invalid passcode Wrong secret configured Verify passcode in webhook creation

 Examples